 On Jewish holidays and Local holidays the embassy will be closed.

 e.
-Security instructions for people who wish to obtain consular services at the mission offices
+Security instructions for people who wish to obtain Consular services at the Mission's office

 1. Please bring a photo ID.

 2. Every visitor and his belongings will be required to undergo a security check.

 3. For security purposes, no personal objects will be allowed into the Mission, including handbags, mobile phones and electronic devices.

 4. Do not bring large handbags or suitcases to the Mission.

 5. Do not bring food and/or beverage bottles or containers.

 6. The Mission’s security directives apply to people in the Consular waiting room.
 The instructions of the security staff must be obeyed at all times.